What Kindle cover designer(s) do you recommend?

 If you’re using CreateSpace for Print-On-Demand (POD) publishing services, contact support here: https://www.createspace.com/pub/services/contact.request.do

 If you’re using ACX to publish audiobooks, contact their support here: email@example.com

 How do you publish a book on Kindle?

-Go to https://kdp.amazon.com, create an account, add your bank information and upload your book.
+Go to https://kdp.amazon.com, create an account, add your address, business or personal information, tax information, bank account information and upload your book.

 For more detailed instructions, read The Kindle Formatting Bible: http://www.amazon.com/dp/B00AHO9R1M/

 How do you format a book for Kindle?